DerpChest/Untitled-Clicker-Game/README.md

 # Untitled-Clicker-Game
-The Source Code For The Newgrounds Game "Untitled Clicker Game"
+This Repo is the Source Code For My Newgrounds Game "Untitled Clicker Game".
+UCG is a clicker game on newgrounds where you click on a button to unlock medals and reach up the scoreboard.
+The game is made with HaxeFlixel and i used Visual Studio Code As My IDE.
+When you are putting my game somewhere like gamejolt or itch.io, be a giga chad and credit my game.
+Thanks for looking at the source code! - DerpChest.